opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To move a custom guide:**

-    Drag its marker in the ruler.
+    Drag the custom guide marker in the ruler.

 .. tip:: **To delete a custom guide:**